Herman Timberg: 1906 to 1929

 Beginning at least in 1920, Timberg often teamed with other performers.
 In 1920 he was performing "Little Bits" at the Palace, a sixteen-minute long skit with his sister Hattie Darling.
 A critic related that both played violins and both danced—Herman to a Russian step and Hattie to a waltz.
 This was followed by Herman doing a single dance, then both singing an interrupted duet, followed by imitations.
 One critic concluded that the act was too much to function as the penultimate number of the evening.
 By the time the act moved to the Brighton Theatre, another critic complimented Timberg calling him a "versatile artist, doing many things, and doing them well."
 This critic still complained of the Yiddish accent but was happy that no Yiddish phrases were used, noting that the imitations included portrayals of Al Jolson, Lew Fields, and George M. Cohan.

-By 1922 he had founded the "Herman Timberg Producing Company" whose purpose was to provide financial support in return for a portion of Timberg's profits.
+By 1922, he had founded the "Herman Timberg Producing Company" whose purpose was to provide financial support in return for a portion of Timberg's profits.
 That year he was sued by the Company whose backers included "Garry" Herrmann (a baseball magnate), Sol Gilsey, and others from Cincinnati.
 They asked for an accounting of receipts from his show Tick-Tack-Toe and for $40,000 which they had advanced him.
 As announced in Billboard, an "amicable settlement [was] expected."
-The He was performing in Cleveland by mid-April 1923.
+He was performing in Cleveland by mid-April 1923.
 By May, he was back in New York City, appearing at Loew's State Theatre in New York again with his sister Hattie Darling, this time also with his brother Sammy.
 By 1924 his popularity was such that Variety was able to report that "...his comedy dances were so vociferously encored they would not allow [him] to continue with the violin."